What-s-on-my-shelf/pantry/README.md

 ## Troubleshooting ##
 "CMake Error" on Windows: If you see a CMake error regarding generated_config.cmake, run:

-Bash
+  bash

   flutter clean
   flutter pub get
   flutter run -d windows
 "Symlink support" Error on Windows: Enable Developer Mode in Windows Settings:

 Go to Settings > Update & Security > For developers.